apache/logging-log4cxx/src/site/markdown/concepts.md

 3.  **The cost of changing a logger's level.**

     The threshold value stored in any child logger is updated.
-    This is done iterating over the map of all known logger objects and walking the hierarchy of each.
+    This is done by iterating over the map of all known logger objects and walking the hierarchy of each.

-    There has been a serious effort to make this hierarchy walk to be as fast as possible.
+    There has been a serious effort to make this hierarchy walk as fast as possible.
 For example, child loggers link only to their existing ancestors.
 In the *BasicConfigurator* example shown earlier, the logger named *com.foo.Bar* is linked directly to the